mgrove/Senior_seminar/README.md

+Note from Molly: This repository was originally forked from a series of templates used for the Computer Science senior seminar papers and presentations at UMM.
+I have since built on the templates and added my final CSci seminar paper and presentation.
+The paper and presentation can be found in PDF form in the Paper and Talk files, respectively.
+For now, I have decided to leave the rest of this readme in its original form.

 # UMM CSci Senior seminar templates

 LaTeX templates for University of Minnesota, Morris, Computer Science senior seminar proceedings and presentations.